kmesiab/chime-ai/importer/README.md

 ## Converting Your Statements

 This program automatically converts your Chime PDF statements into plain text using `pdftotext`.
 It then parses the data and imports it into a SQLite database for analysis.

 If `pdftotext` is not installed, the script will notify you.

 ### Installing `pdftotext`

 For most Linux distributions:

 ```bash
 sudo apt-get install poppler-utils
 ```

 On macOS (via Homebrew):

 ```bash
 brew install poppler
 ```

 On Windows:

-- Download and install Poppler from [https://blog.alivate.com.au/poppler-windows/](https://blog.alivate.com.au/poppler-windows/).
+- Download and install Poppler from [https://blog.alivate.com.au/poppler-windows/](https://blog.alivate.com.au/poppler-windows/).<!-- markdownlint-disable-line MD013 -->
 - Add the `bin` folder containing `pdftotext.exe` to your PATH.

----

 ## Building the Importer

+**Install Go**:

-1. **Install Go**: Make sure you have Go installed.
-You can download it from [https://go.dev/dl/](https://go.dev/dl/).
+Make sure you have Go installed.
+You can download it from [https://go.dev/dl/](https://go.dev/dl/).<!-- markdownlint-disable-line MD013 -->

-2. **Clone the Repository**:
+**Clone the Repository**:

 ```bash
 git clone <repository-url>
 cd chime-ai/importer
 ```

-3. **Build the Program**:
+**Build the Program**:

 ```bash
 go build -o importer
 ```